Shah Hussain

-Shah Hussain (Note: (Shahmukhi); ਸ਼ਾਹ ਹੁਸੈਨ (Gurmukhi) (/pa/; 1538 – 1599), also known as Mādhū Lāl Hussain, (Note: /pa/) was a Punjabi Sufi poet, who is regarded as a pioneer of the Kafi form in Punjabi poetry; and the first major early-modern poet in the Punjab, living during the 16th century in the early Mughal era, the Mughal interregnum with the Sur era, and the Mughal restoration.
+Shah Hussain (Note: (Shahmukhi); ਸ਼ਾਹ ਹੁਸੈਨ (Gurmukhi)) (/pa/; 1538 – 1599), also known as Mādhō Lāl Hussain, (Note: /pa/) was a Punjabi Sufi poet, who is regarded as a pioneer of the Kafi form in Punjabi poetry; and the first major early-modern poet in the Punjab, living during the 16th century in the early Mughal era, the Mughal interregnum with the Sur era, and the Mughal restoration.

 Shah Hussain was a student of Sufi saint Shaikh Bahlol Daryai, the founder of the Bahlol Shahi sub-order in the Qadiriyya tariqa.
 Before his death, the saint assigned Shah Hussain to be his representative in Lahore.

 Name

-Shah Hussain is also often known as Shah Hussain Faqir - Faqir meaning Dervish (mendicant) and Shah means King.
-So due to his extremely humble Sufi personality, people called him The Dervish King, a person who was a King and a Dervish at the same time.
+Shah Hussain is also often known as Shah Hussain Faqir - Faqir denotes a Dervish (mendicant) and Shah means King.
+He is therefore sometimes known as The Dervish King.